PeixotoLab/RNAseq_sleep/README.md

 ### bulk RNA-seq

-- 2020-11-28: The FASTQ files for the WT and Shank 3 mutant bulk RNA-seq samples are available on SRA here: https://www.ncbi.nlm.nih.gov/Traces/study/?acc=PRJNA453921
+- 2020-11-28: The FASTQ files for the WT bulk RNA-seq samples are available on SRA here: https://www.ncbi.nlm.nih.gov/Traces/study/?acc=PRJNA453921
 - 2020-12-04: Downloaded all previous fastq files from Dario's server, but these also include nap mice.
 I noticed the ordering is slightly different and not sure what this means.

 Used the following code: